eaplatanios/jelly-bean-world/README.md

 cd bin
 ./jbw_visualizer
 ```
-This will print the help output, detailing how to use the visualizer.
-The
+On Windows, omit the `./` and simply run `jbw_visualizer`.
+This will print the
+help output, detailing how to use the visualizer.
+The visualizer connects to a
-visualizer connects to a simulation server, as specified by an address and port
+simulation server, as specified by an address command-line argument, and begins
-command-line argument, and begins to render the connected simulation.
-The user
+to render the connected simulation.
+The user is able to move the camera in the
-is able to move the camera in the environment, zoom in and out, increase or
+environment, zoom in and out, increase or decrease the simulation update rate,
-decrease the simulation update rate, track agents, and take screenshots.
-A local
+track agents, and take screenshots.
+A local simulation can be started without
-simulation can be started without needing to connect to a server by running
+needing to connect to a server by running `./jbw_visualizer --local`, which
-`./jbw_visualizer --local`, which uses a hard-coded configuration in [jbw/visualizer/jbw_visualizer.cpp](jbw/visualizer/jbw_visualizer.cpp).
+uses a hard-coded configuration in [jbw/visualizer/jbw_visualizer.cpp](jbw/visualizer/jbw_visualizer.cpp).

 ## Design